VisualPhysiologyDB/optics/README.md

 ### Input
 - **Unaligned** FASTA file containing any number of opsin amino-acid sequences for shap comparison.
-- Please note - if you are doing comparison mode (or both) this is combinatorial (so al sequences will be compaired to each-other) which can become computationally expensive if you are not careful.
+- Please note - if you are doing comparison mode (or both) this is combinatorial (so all sequences will be ccompared in pairwise fashion) which can become computationally expensive.

 ### Output